Wuhan virus deaths rise to 17, heightening global alarm

 The previously unknown and contagious coronavirus strain emerged from the central city of Wuhan, with cases now detected as far away as the United States.
 Officials believe the origin to be a market where wildlife is traded illegally.

-The latest death toll in Hubei province, of which Wuhan is the capital, had risen to 17 by 1200 GMT on Wednesday, state television quoted the provincial government as saying.
+The latest death toll in Hubei province, of which Wuhan is the capital, had risen to 17 late on Wednesday, state television quoted the provincial government as saying.

 Hours earlier, officials had put the toll at nine dead, all in Wuhan, and more than 470 cases confirmed in China.